jpritikin/coach/content/docs/me/_index.md

 ## No Secrets

 In my previous career,
-I contributed to science and free and open source software.
-I continue to carry some of the same ethical principles forward as a counselor.
+I contributed to science and free and open source software. 📖✍🏼 I continue to carry some of the same ethical principles forward as a counselor.
-Specifically, I reject secrecy in the sense that I have no paywall or subscription for my website content.
+Specifically, I reject secrecy in the sense that I have no paywall or subscription for my website content. 📬

 ## Counseling ≠ Telling My Opinions

 As an IFS Practitioner, I attend to structure and process while maintaining indifference to content.
-I believe that a good counselor is extremely neutral ⚖️, to encourage the client's inner system to lead.
+I believe that a good counselor is extremely neutral ⚖️, to encourage the client's inner system to lead. 🗽

-{{< details "The illustration below is a metaphor" >}}
+{{< details "The illustration below is an analogy" >}}
 {{< hint info >}}
 - The rock balanced atop of the pile of rocks represents the client.
 - The environment represents my emotional warmth and support.